benhayehudi/benhayehudi.github.io/_posts/2017-06-16-introducing_rzman_ruby_zmanim_cli_gem.markdown

 **Now there is with [RZman](https://github.com/benhayehudi/rzman/), the Ruby Zmanim gem!**

 [RZman](https://github.com/benhayehudi/rzman) is a CLI (command line interface) Ruby application that will provide you with the זמנים, the daily prayer times and Shabbat candle lighting times customized for you based on your zipcode.
 Let's take a walk through of the program.
+Follow along in the [YouTube video](https://www.youtube.com/watch?v=6UT_QlbfKqU):

+<iframe width="853" height="480" src="https://www.youtube.com/embed/6UT_QlbfKqU" frameborder="0" allowfullscreen></iframe>

 When you first run [RZman](https://github.com/benhayehudi/rzman) you will encounter the main menu: